TobleMiner/shoreline/README.md

--r <update rate>	Screen update rate in HZ (default 60) -s <ring size>		Size of network ring buffer in bytes (default 65536) -l <listen threads>	Number of threads used to listen for incoming connections (default 10)
+-r <update rate>	Screen update rate in HZ (default 60) -s <ring size>		Size of network ring buffer in bytes (default 65536) -l <listen threads>	Number of threads used to listen for incoming connections (default 10) -f <frontend>		Frontend to use as a display.
+May be specified multiple times.
+Use -f ? to list available frontends
 ```

 ## Resizing